opendistro-for-elasticsearch/sql/docs/attributions.md

 5. *PartiQL Compatibility*: we are partially compatible with PartiQL specification which allows for query involved in nested JSON documents.
 6. *New ANTLR Parser*: a new ANTLR4 parser was generated from grammar based on what we support along with a new semantic analyzer to perform scope and type checking.

-## What’s happening now and in future?

-There are many exciting new feature contribution ( in a few weeks ) in development actively, such as

-    1. ODBC driver for connections to excel et.al
-    2. ES-SQL command-line tool
-    3. Dedicated SQL query console in kibana